2006 South Carolina elections

-The 2006 South Carolina State Elections took place on November 7, 2006, and included the gubernatorial election.
-All nine popularly elected constitutional officers were up for reelection, and all races except the Attorney General's were contested.
-The entire South Carolina House of Representatives, one state senator and six state circuit solicitors were also up for election.
+The 2006 South Carolina elections took place on November 7, 2006, and included the gubernatorial election.
+All nine popularly elected constitutional officers were up for reelection, and all races except the attorney general's were contested.
+The entire South Carolina House of Representatives, one state senator, and six state circuit solicitors were also up for election.
 Several constitutional amendments were also on the ballot.

 Filing for the major parties closed on March 28, 2006, and filing for minor parties closed on August 15.
-The primaries for both parties were held on June 13, and run-offs were held June 27.
+The primaries for both parties were held on June 13, and run-offs were held on June 27.
 All results are taken from the South Carolina Election Commission's official results.
 Percentages may not add up to 100 because of rounding.